How Many Ounces Are There In A Gallon

 Q: Are there any situations where using fluid ounces instead of gallons is more practical?

 A: Yes, definitely.
 Using fluid ounces is more practical when dealing with smaller quantities of liquids.
-For instance, measuring ingredients in a recipe is easier and more precise using fluid ounces rather than fractions of a gallon.
+Take this case: measuring ingredients in a recipe is easier and more precise using fluid ounces rather than fractions of a gallon.

 Q: Why is it important to understand these conversions?